- About Us

 We are a community of faculty, researchers, and students looking at aging from an interdisciplinary perspective.
-Issues covered in courses and research include: Health & Aging, Aging & the Built Environment, Changing Demography and Lifestyles, Health Promotion/Population Health and Aging, Prevention of Elder Abuse and Neglect, Technology and Aging, Sociology of Aging, and Culture and Aging.
+Issues covered in courses and research include: Aging and the Built Environment, Changing Demography and Lifestyles, Health Promotion/Population Health and Aging, Prevention of Elder Abuse and Neglect, Technology and Aging, Sociology of Aging, and Culture and Aging.
 The Department of Gerontology has over 30 years of experience in providing interdisciplinary education in aging.
 The Gerontology Research Centre has had an active program of research, collaboration and knowledge dissemination since 1982.

 Population aging is one of the most significant demographic phenomena of the 21st century that will shape healthcare, finance, social services, housing, transportation, as well as experiences of aging at the individual, family and community level.
 In the coming years, as the number of boomers increases exponentially, issues related to quality of life, formal and informal care and societal adaptations to an aging population will become even more important.
 As this demographic trend poses certain challenges, it also presents many opportunities for social, technological, health and environmental innovations that can improve and maximize the lives and potential of people as the move along their life course.